emissary-ingress/emissary/docs/user-guide/getting-started.md

 The Ambassador Edge Stack has a comprehensive range of [features](/features/) to support the requirements of any edge microservice.

-To learn more about how the Ambassador Edge Stack works, along with use cases, best practices, and more, check out the [Welcome page](/docs/) or read the
+To learn more about how the Ambassador Edge Stack works, along with use cases, best practices, and more, check out the [Welcome page](/docs/) or read the [Ambassador Story](/about/why-ambassador).

-[Ambassador Story](/about/why-ambassador).
+For a custom configuration, you can install the Ambassador Edge Stack [manually](/user-guide/manual-install).